keu/docs/software/ci-cd.md

     Ensure the branches match the names of the branches in your repository, and replace `<dev-release-name>` and `<prod-release-name>` with the respective release names of your development and production Airflow Deployments on Astronomer.

 5. Test the GitHub Action by making a change on your `dev` branch and committing that change.
 This should update your development Airflow Deployment on Astronomer, which you can confirm in the Software UI.
-If that update was successful, try then merging `dev` into `main` to update your production Airflow Deployment.
+If that update was successful, try opening a pull request and then merging `dev` into `main` to update your production Airflow Deployment.
 If both updates were successful, you now have a functioning, scalable CI/CD pipeline that can automatically deploy code to multiple Airflow Deployments.

-> **Note:** The prod-push action as defined here will run on any push to the `main` branch, including a pull request and merge from the `dev` branch as we recommend.
+> **Note:** The prod-push action as defined here will only run after merging a pull request from the `dev` branch as we recommend.
 >
->To further restrict this to run only on a pull request, you can limit whether your users can push directly to the `main` branch within your repository or your CI tool, or you could modify the action to make it more limited.
+>To further restrict this pipeline, you can add branch protection settings in GitHub to limit whether your users can push directly to the `main` branch within your repository or your CI tool, or you can modify the action as needed.

 The following sections provide basic templates for configuring single CI/CD pipelines using popular CI/CD tools.
 Each template can be implemented to produce a simple CI/CD pipeline similar to the one above, but they can also be reconfigured to manage any number of branches or Deployments based on your needs.